york135/CTC_CE_for_AST/readme.md

 Please refer to [Omnizart package](https://github.com/Music-and-Culture-Technology-Lab/omnizart).
 The only thing worth noting is that, to test the model performance of Omnizart on the ISMIR2014 dataset (*monophonic vocal*), we modified Omnizart's source code to disable the use of Spleeter (singing voice separation model), and directly passed the original audio to Omnizart's singing transcirption model (using *omnizart vocal transcribe* command).
 This would slightly affect the model performance, and we think disabling Spleeter should be reasonable because we do know that the ISMIR2014 dataset contains no instrument.

 ## Note

+- In our paper, we propose to shift the groundtruth of the MIR-ST500 dataset by +30ms.
+The shifted groundtruth can be found at [here](https://drive.google.com/drive/folders/1lxq-IF83cEXE8XsTFywNJhwtDSRXWqRx?usp=sharing), whose file name is `MIR-ST500_corrected_0514_+30ms.json`.
+The original groundtruth file can be found [here](https://github.com/york135/singing_transcription_ICASSP2021), whose file name is `MIR-ST500_corrected_0514.json`.

 - Actually this is not the original source code I used in the experiments.
 The original source code is pretty messy, and most of the arguments have to be specified in the python files.
 I don't think this is a good coding style.
 Therefore, I reformulated the code and used yaml files to specify the arguments in the last couple of weeks.
 However, this may lead to unexpected bugs.
 Please feel free to open an issue if you spot any bug.